 We host events and pop-ups to raise money or collect necessary items (typically menstrual products) to support related causes, charities and shelters

 We host volunteer opportunities (pre-COVID)

-We support and advocate for policy change in the menstrual health space
+We support and advocate for policy change in the menstrual health space and other important issues

 Here For Her Begins